ArthurZey/arthurzey.github.io/_pages/stubs/determinism.md

 * the difference between "random" (metaphysical) and "effectively random" (epistemic)
 * how "but quantum mechanics!" is an attempt to rationalize volition while still voiding it of the meaning non-determinists want it to have
 * consciousness as an _action_ performed by the brain (approximately synonymous with _awareness_), not a _thing_; brain states as reflective of experiential/mind states; connection to "chemical imbalances" versus unpleasant emotions
+  * The mind / consciousness (and our affective, experiential states) is an action performed by the brain (the physical matter).
+Loosely, you can think of the mind as an emergent property of the brain.
+I think it's weird to say that legs cause running.
+Legs _do_ running.
+The legs moving in a particular way _is_ running.
+The brain configured in a particular way and the chemicals whizzing around in a particular way _is_ some affective state, such as depression, or some process such as consciousness or awareness or choice.
 * what brain states (eg, "limbic system hijack", "sympathetic activation", "dorsal vagal collapse", intoxication) result in compromised volition and why it makes sense to say things like "he couldn't do _X_", when doing _X_ is typically the result of or is a volitional action
   * how psychotropic drugs can affect volition and behavior
 * as neuroscience advances, we have more and more predictive power over people's behavior